Europe (rail companies); USA (WPA) · c. 1890–1960 (golden age: 1920s–1950s)

 Bold flat color blocksSimplified landmark shapesDramatic perspectivesVintage typography feelRich warm palette

-About Travel Poster Style
+About Travel Poster style

 Travel poster SVG captures the golden age of tourism advertising with bold, flat color compositions featuring iconic landmarks and scenic destinations.
 Drawing from the WPA poster tradition and mid-century travel art, this style uses simplified shapes, dramatic perspectives, and rich color blocking to make any destination irresistible.